 Grants are funds which do not have to be repaid.
-Any grants for which you are eligible will appear on your Award Letter.
+Any grants for which you are eligible will appear on your Financial Aid Offer.
 Information on the following grants is below:

 Federal Pell Grants are awarded to undergraduate students who are pursuing their first bachelor's degree.
 For many students, Pell Grants provide a foundation of financial aid to which other aid may be added.

 To determine if you are eligible, the U.S. Department of Education uses a standard formula to evaluate the information you report when you apply.
 The formula produces an Expected Family Contribution (EFC) number.
 Your Student Aid Report (SAR) contains this number and will inform you of the possibility that you may be eligible for Pell.
 Please keep in mind that if your SAR indicates that you are ineligible for Pell this does not mean you are ineligible for all forms of aid.